Bases: sage.combinat.sf.sfa.SymmetricFunctionAlgebra_generic_Element

 (-t^2-t)*s[1, 1, 1] + s[2, 1]

-The Hall-Littlewood polynomials in the P basis at t = 0 are the Schur functions.
+The Hall-Littlewood polynomials in the basis at

 sage: HLP = HallLittlewoodP(QQ,t=0)